 Our tenants and companies associated with us.

 The farm buildings were converted into 7 units and house a number of businesses including Cotswold Baking.
-Our other tenants include a sound studio, paint supplier and 2 joiners shops.
+Our other tenants include a sound studio, a media production company and 2 joiners shops.

 Cotswold Baking “Supplying Crumbs of Comfort”